 Warren M. Grill

-Our research is in the area of neural engineering: using engineering techniques to understand and control neural function.
-We work primarily on fundamental questions related to neural prostheses.
-Neural prostheses are a developing technology that uses electrical activation of the nervous system to restore function to individuals with neurological impairment.
-The long-term goal of our research program is to develop advanced neural prostheses that interface with the central nervous system (brain and spinal cord) to restore function.
+Our research is in the area of neural engineering: using engineering approaches to understand and control neural function.
+We work on fundamental questions and applied development in electrical stimulation of the nervous system to restore function to individuals with neurological impairment or injury.

 Appointments and Affiliations